 - A board certification exam.

 Where do music therapists work?

-Music therapists can be found in a variety of settings/facilities from medical to social service and educational programs.
-The most common are hospitals, schools, nursing homes, outpatient clinics, mental health centers, and residences for individuals with developmental disabilities.
+Music therapists can be found in a variety of settings/facilities, from medical to social service and educational programs.
+The most common settings are hospitals, schools, nursing homes, outpatient clinics, mental health centers, and residences for individuals with developmental disabilities.

 What does a music therapist do?